EU says Greek aid could be split into installments

 It was not clear if the troika had accepted the proposal.

-Dozens of municipal workers chanting "Down with the junta of the troika men!" protested outside the Administrative Reform Ministry during a meeting between the inspectors and Kyriakos Mitsotakis, the newly-appointed minister tasked with making the civil service leaner and more efficient.

-Greece has been kept afloat by emergency loans since May 2010, a few months after revelations about its debts ignited a crisis that shook the euro zone and threatened to force Greece to give up the shared currency.
+Greece has been kept afloat by emergency loans since May 2010, a few months after revelations about its debts ignited a crisis that has shaken the euro zone and threatened to force Greece to give up the shared currency.

 It needs the money in part to redeem about 2.2 billion euros of bonds in August.

-(Additional reporting by Renee Maltezou in Athens; Writing by John O'Donnell and Karolina Tagaris; Editing by Robin Pomeroy)
+(Reporting by Terhi Kinnunen in Mikkeli and Renee Maltezou in Athens, writing by John O'Donnell and Deepa Babington; Editing by Ruth Pitchford)

 ATHENS Greece and its international lenders are close to a deal on its bailout review but differences remain on labor issues, the government's spokesman said on Thursday.